 - Show them you’ve done your research.

-Keep your email short, and include at least three developed story pitches.
+Keep your email short, and include developed story pitches.
 Make it easy for the editor of your dream publication to say yes to your story by adding a unique angle and why this story needs to be told by you.

 Where to pitch